maxlath/wikibase-edit/docs/how_to.md

   // A Wikibase instance is required
   instance: 'https://www.wikidata.org',

-  // One authorization mean is required
+  // One authorization mean is required (unless in anonymous mode, see below)
   credentials: {
     // either a username and password
     username: 'my-wikidata-username',